What You Need to Know A Marijuana DUI

 Under the Influence of Marijuana

 However, a person with less than 5 nanograms/milliliter of THC can still be arrested for marijuana DUI if he or she is found to be driving a vehicle while under the influence or affected by any drug.
-If the driver is impaired, he or she can face such charges regardless of the concentration of THC in his or her blood.
+If the driver is impaired, he or she can face drug charges regardless of the concentration of THC in his or her blood.

 Detection of THC